kwebio/kweb-core/README.md

 choosing between a vast multitude of tools, transpilers, minifiers, state maintainers, and so on, most of which will be obsolete in 6 months.
 Then you're faced with handling interaction between client and server which is a whole other world of pain.

-KWeb intends to solve this.
+Kweb intends to solve this.

 ### How does it work?
-KWeb treats the web browser as a fairly dumb robot, keeping most of the intelligence server-side, relaying instructions to the client via a websocket, and receiving responses from the client.
+Kweb treats the web browser as a fairly dumb robot, keeping most of the intelligence server-side, relaying instructions to the client via a websocket, and receiving responses from the client.
 Instructions to the server are simple JavaScript snippets which the browser immediately executes, returning the result to the server if requested.